By Rick Steves

 Let's say you want to go from your hotel to the art museum on the other side of town.
 Your hotel is a five-minute walk from the Napoleon station on the A line.
 Note that the A line has two end stations: Outer Limits to the north and Suburb del Sud to the south.
 The art museum is on the B line, so you'll need to transfer at the station where these two lines intersect: Java Junction.

 - Entering the subway at the Napoleon station, follow signs to trains going in the direction of Outer Limits (the northern end station).

-- Ride three stops to Java Junction, where you get off to transfer to line B (in the direction of East Forest).
+- Ride three stops to Java Junction, get off, and follow signs to transfer to line B (in the direction of East Forest).